Meet the Team

 Emily has also worked at the Florida Charter School Resource Center in Tampa, Florida, as an advisor to families and school officials on the strategies and challenges involved in starting up charter schools.
 Emily's experiences in education reform began with Advantage Schools in Boston, where she wrote and oversaw implementation for special programs under Titles I, II, IV, and VI of the Improving America's Schools Act for sixteen charter schools.

 Barbara Joseph joined Aspire in December 2010 as STEP Project Manager for a NASA-funded grant.
 She successfully managed the development and rollout of high-quality online math and science courses to in-service elementary teachers.
 Her role as Learning Solutions Program Manager allows her to push the envelope in innovative ways for delivering professional development to teachers with an eye always towards process improvement.
 As a two-time recipient of the Silvia Earl Award, Barbara has co-developed and rolled out the STEM Activity App to over 2500 users (and counting!).
 The STEM Activity App is a website application that provides STEM activities to families, teachers, and students in grades three to five.
+Barbara is currently working on her third year of managing the development and rollout of competency-based hybrid professional development for teachers.

 Prior to joining Aspire, she spent over 20 years of her career in high technology, specifically software localization.
 She has held various positions from software engineer, director of technical services, vice president of operations.
 She has a strong interest in math and has tutored math in multiple grade levels.
 As an early advisor to TenMarks Education, an online supplemental math program, Joseph was involved in consulting on the design and content of the program and website.